Creating Company Culture on Zero Budget

 We all know by now that company culture really matters in creating a sustainable and profitable business; but what if you just genuinely don’t have the budget right now to spend money on building a company culture?

-Putting our current global pandemic aside, we know that for many start-ups spending money on culture just isn’t a viable option in the early days.
+Putting our current global pandemic aside, I know that for many start-ups spending money on culture just isn’t a viable option in the early days.
 You’ve got to remain lean, agile, and of course, keep those investors happy with the financial decisions you’re making.

 While many investors now see culture as a worthwhile investment, there are still those who believe the ‘fluffy stuff’ can wait.

 Whether you’re a start-up or micro-business, the truth is culture is much easier to create in the early days then it is when you’re a mammoth corporate – so first of all, we would say relish in your youth.

 But if you really want to ensure that the culture is strong even on zero budget, I’ve rounded up my top tips to move your business forward with purpose and happy people.

 It sounds so simple, but ensuring you have got your mission and values clear is so important in everything your company culture does.

 If you don’t have a strong mission and values, you can quickly become one of those businesses which adds on plaster perks and silly office games to make it ‘look like’ you’ve got a company culture.

 Honestly, don’t waste your money on the frivolous material objects, what really counts is living by your purpose.

 Your mission should drive every decision you make around your business and your culture.